 Administration.
 The 2011 Plan is administered by the committee or another committee designated by the Board.
 Except with respect to (1) grants to officers of Exelon who are subject to Section 16 of the Exchange Act or whose title with Exelon is "executive vice president" or higher or decisions concerning the timing, pricing or amount of an award to such officer or other person and (2) grants to a person whose compensation is likely to be subject to the \$1 million deduction limit under Section 162(m), the committee may delegate some or all of its power and authority to administer the 2011 Plan to the Chief Executive Officer or other executive officer of Exelon.
-However, the maximum number of shares of Exelon common stock subject to any individual participant.
-The maximum number of shares of Exelon common stock subject to any individual participant.
+However, the maximum number of shares of Exelon common stock subject to options and SARs that may be granted by Exelon's Chief Executive Officer in any single year may not exceed 1,200,000 in the aggregate or 40,000 with respect to any individual participant.
 The maximum number of shares of Exelon common stock subject to restricted stock awards, restricted stock units awards, performance share awards and performance unit awards that may be granted by Exelon's Chief Executive Officer in any single year may not exceed 600,000 in the aggregate or 20,000 with respect to any individual participant.
 The share figures described above are subject to adjustment as described below.